 Prior to entering the nonprofit world, I practiced corporate law with an international law firm and served as general counsel for a couple small technology companies.

 My clients reflect the diversity of my experience.
 I support small advocacy organizations and large service providers; community-based and national organizations, secular and faith-based.
-The common denominator is the potential (and aspiration) for greater impact.
+The common denominator is the potential (and the desire) for greater impact.
 With each, I assess organizational challenges through multiple lenses–interpersonal, financial, cultural, environmental, short term priorities, long term aspirations.
 I build a shared assessment of the challenges so that everyone understands what needs to happen to achieve success.
 I provide advice and guidance through the ups and downs of implementation.
-And as we together address the immediate issues, we also work to build the skills and confidence that will enable them to respond effectively to future challenges.
+And as we address the immediate issues, I will also work with you to build the skills and confidence that will enable you to respond effectively to future challenges.

 Together, we will establish clear expectations about scope, timeframe and cost.
 Generally, I will provide you an initial assessment that reflects our early discussions, a preliminary scope of work that responds to that assessment and a price range.
 Once the assessment is further along, together we will either confirm or modify the scope of work and finalize the pricing.
 If your organizational processes require more specificity up front, or your circumstances demand more urgency, I am happy to accommodate that as well.